-There is legal recognition for image rights for individual athletes, but generally only at the state level under statutory and common law rights of publicity.
+There is legal recognition for name, image and likeness rights for individual athletes, but generally only at the state level under statutory and common law rights of publicity.
 As this is governed by the laws of 50 individual states, it is a complex area of US law.
 Some states do not recognise a right of publicity, while many others recognise such right by statute and/or common law.
 Some states also recognise a post-mortem right of publicity that extends beyond a person's death and which can be enforced by the deceased person's heirs.

 The rights of college athletes to be able to financially exploit their own name, image and likeness (NIL) experienced a ground-breaking moment in 2021, when some new state laws and National Collegiate Athletic Association (NCAA) rules changes provided such athletes, for the first time, with the right to profit by licensing their NIL rights.
 In the past, NCAA rules prohibited college athletes from accepting any such compensation as a condition of being able to compete as an "amateur".
+Student athletes now have the opportunity to enter into endorsement and sponsorship deals, and to earn revenue from social media posts.
+However, universities are prohibited from compensating student athletes directly or offering NIL deals as recruiting incentives.

-In addition to publicity rights, well-known and famous athletes may develop trade mark rights in their names and persona, providing additional intellectual property protection under federal and state law.
+In addition to publicity rights, well-known and famous athletes (both professional and college) may develop trade mark rights in their names and persona, providing additional intellectual property protection under federal and state law.
 The concept of "passing off" is a form of trade mark infringement and unfair competition under the federal Trademark (Lanham) Act and state laws, regardless of whether an athlete's rights are registered.
 However, athletes would only have enforceable trade mark rights in their names or other aspects of their persona if such persona were in fact used as a brand to market and sell goods/services in the USA.
+Under new 2024 NCAA rules, universities may offer educational workshops to student athletes on protecting their intellectual property rights and provide guidance on managing and exploiting those rights.